The disc trick (and some other cute moves)

 The trick was also used in the important paper Classification of noncommutative domain algebras by Arias and Latremoliere.
 This paper was the first example where the trick was used for operator algebras not arising from subproduct systems.

 The trick was also used by Michael Hartz, in his lovely paper On the isomorphism problem for multiplier algebras of Nevanlinna-Pick spaces, where the classification results I got with Davidson and Ramsey were extended to a significantly larger class of multiplier algebras.
 It is in this paper that Hartz presented the neat proof to the fact that the unitary group is a maximal subsemigroup in .

-Finally, the trick reappeared in the paper Operator algebras of monomial ideals in noncommuting variables by Kakariadis and myself, where it was used to finish off the completely bounded isomorphism problem for operator algebras with finite dimensional Hilbert space fibers, and also in these two papers (one, two) by Salomon, Shamovich and myself, on the classification of operator algebras of bounded noncommutative analytic functions.
+The trick reappeared in the paper Operator algebras of monomial ideals in noncommuting variables by Kakariadis and myself, where it was used to finish off the completely bounded isomorphism problem for operator algebras of subproduct systems with finite dimensional Hilbert space fibers, and also in these two papers (one, two) by Salomon, Shamovich and myself, on the classification of operator algebras of bounded noncommutative analytic functions.